 Where and When is the Market?

-In years when there isn’t a global pandemic, the Whistler Farmers Market takes place in the upper part of Whistler Village near the Blackcomb gondola.
-It’s open for business on Sundays from 11 am until 4 pm from mid-May until the Thanksgiving Sunday in October.
-It also usually happens on Wednesdays in July and August.
-There is a market on the occasional Saturday as well.
+The Whistler Farmers Market takes place in the upper part of Whistler Village near the Blackcomb gondola.
+It’s open for business on Sundays from 10 am until 3 pm from mid-May until the Thanksgiving Sunday in October.
+It also usually open on the occasional Saturday as well.